anOtherAnalyse/FamilyFunPack/README.md

 Display the real durability in the toolTip showed when hovering an item in the inventory.
 "Unbreakable" items are displayed in red enchant, to be able to spot it on other players.

+##### Advanced Search
+Advanced search module - Search for every block & state in the game.
+For each search specify which color you want the block to be highlighted and if you want a tracer.
+You can search for very specific state of a block, for example only for mob spawner spawning pigs, only for grown wheat or even only for red beds facing west.

 ##### Silent Close
 Don't tell the server when the client is closing a container - be able to reopen it later when trying to open player inventory.
 If the server forces the closing you will be warned.